Cuccinelli to Newsmax: Biden Border Order Won't Solve Anything

-President Joe Biden's executive order on the border won't have any impact because "the exceptions are so large you can drive a truckload of immigrants through it," Ken Cuccinelli, a former deputy director for the Department of Homeland Security, said on Newsmax Sunday.
+President Joe Biden's executive order on the border won't have any impact because "the exceptions are so large you can drive a truckload of immigrants through it," Ken Cuccinelli, a former deputy director for the Department of Homeland Security, told Newsmax on Sunday.

 "It's already pretty clear from the first days of its implementation that it seems the purpose is not to have an impact but only be able to make the announcement," Cuccinelli said on Newsmax's "Sunday Report."